jonnorstrom/Medici/README.md

 ## Authors

-Built and deployed with love and care by [Pete Nichols](https://github.com/PeterDrakeNichols) and [Scott Southard](https://github.com/ScottSouthard), maintained by [Jon Norstrom](https://github.com/jonnorstrom).
+Built and deployed with love and care by [Pete Nichols](https://github.com/PeterDrakeNichols) and [Scott Southard](https://github.com/ScottSouthard), maintained and updated by [Jon Norstrom](https://github.com/jonnorstrom).

 ## License